Aronnax9000/Vega816/README.md

 ## DMA Breakout

 The DMA Breakout board takes one BB816 CPU breakout board and directs its communications to and from one of two channels, called DMA 0 and DMA 1.
+The boards may be stacked so that two CPUs may share access to either DMA channel.

-Connectors are provided for a DMA controller, and Vector Pull address rewriting.
+Connectors are provided for a DMA controller, and Vector Pull address rewriting controller.

 ### DMA Controller